-Extending his projects Encountering the Past and Local Fashion, Thai photographer took to the streets of Sunderland city centre to create a performative pop-up photostudio during The Social: Encountering Photography Photo Festival.
+Extending his projects Encountering the Past and Local Fashion, Thai photographer Dow Wasiksiri took to the streets of Sunderland to create a performative pop-up photostudio during The Social: Encountering Photography international photography festival.

 Dow’s original series Encountering the Past responds to and reanimates archival imagery of Chiang Mai, placing it in the geographical location in which it was taken and observing the modern residents responding to it.
 In Sunderland, archival images from Sunderland Museum & Winter Gardens collection were printed large and processioned around the city, prompting conversation about the city’s social and industrial history.